 In addition to these classes, a simple Milky-Way-like potential fit to data on the Milky Way is included as galpy. potential.MWPotential2014 (see the galpy paper for details).
-Note that this potential assumes a circular velocity of 220 km/s at the solar radius at 8 kpc; see arXiv/1412.3451 for full information on how this potential was fit.
 This potential is defined as and can thus be used like any list of Potentials.
 If one wants to add the supermassive black hole at the Galactic center, this can be done by for a black hole with a mass of $4 \times 10^6 M{\odot}$.